Best Antivirus Software Companies

 Most antivirus companies now offer virus protection apps for keeping smartphones and tablets free of malicious code with apps for Android, iOS and Windows Mobile devices.
 You can use one antivirus brand on your computer and another on your mobile devices if you like.

 Many businesses, both large and small, run the risk of having their entire systems infected with viruses.
 This can cause the company to be unable to operate, sometimes for days at a time.
 It's important for businesses to make sure their computers are protected with antivirus software.

 Individuals who use computers or mobile devices to connect to the Internet at home or away from home should make sure their devices are protected from viruses.
 Antivirus software will help ensure that they don't have to make costly replacements to products that have been compromised.

 Some people or groups have to deal with highly sensitive information such as medical records, police files, financial information, etc. These groups need to have antivirus software that is even more secure than average users need along with the infrastructure to support the software across a large network.

-In addition to the needs of individuals working on home computers or mobile devices, families or households with children will need extra protection that monitors and filters Internet usage.
+In addition to the needs of individuals working on home computers or mobile devices, families or households with children will need extra virus protection that monitors and filters Internet usage.
 This helps keep children safer while they are using the Internet and is a feature that many antivirus companies offer.

 Founded in 1987, McAfee is a longstanding and trusted name in antivirus software for consumers and business because of how the company has continued to advance products to keep up with a changing industry over the years.
 Now a part of Intel Security Group, the brand will be eventually be renamed.